opendigital/smart-energy-game/Game_study_sampling_analysis.md

 * Creating one data frame with all games and a treatment_id
 * Creating basic statistics on this variables
   * Mean, median, min, max, std,
-  * Plotting a box plots to see if confidence intervals overlap on means
+  * Plotting a boxplot to see if confidence intervals overlap on means
   * simple t-test
 * Preparing an Anova